Security/EU AI Act

 Limited risk (transparency obligations)

 AI systems that interact with humans (chatbots), generate synthetic content (deepfakes), or perform emotion recognition.
 Must disclose AI involvement to users.
-Many customer-facing AI agents fall here when they don't make high-stakes decisions.
+Many customer-facing AI agents fall here when they do not make high-stakes decisions.

 Minimal risk (no specific obligations)

 AI systems with minimal societal impact.
-Spam filters, AI-powered games, inventory management.
+Spam filters, AI-enabled games, inventory management.
 No mandatory requirements beyond general product safety laws.

 Article-by-Article requirements and how Veto maps to them